auth-global/self-documenting-cryptography/README.md

 Similarly, if a botnet is used to try to crack Acme's password hashes using stolen computing resources, then the G3P is designed to make it easy for a security analyst who observes this payload on the botnet to report the payload(s) and other observations back to Acme's security tip line.

-This tagging process is not unlike a digital watermark, however, the G3P provides no means of authenticating whether or not any purported password hash is genuine or not, so there's plausible deniability baked into this watermarking process.

-Rather, the tag is only readable during the password hashing process.
-This watermark represents a belief about where a password hash came from, a belief that must be correct to achieve offline attacks on truly genuine hashes.

 In effect, this is an attempt to move towards a closer approximation of [closed-loop](https://en.wikipedia.org/wiki/Closed-loop_controller) detection of leaked password hashes.
 In the longer run, I hope that will disrupt the activities of the cybercriminal scene.
 That said, I expect the more profound change in behavior will ultimately be the promotion of more antifragile attitudes and practices among security departments.

+The tagging process is not unlike a digital watermark, however, the G3P provides no means of authenticating whether or not any purported password hash is genuine or not, so there's plausible deniability baked into this watermarking process.

+Rather, the tag is only readable during the password hashing process.
+This watermark represents a belief about where a password hash came from, a belief that must be correct to achieve offline attacks on truly genuine hashes.

 The major design goals for the G3P were: